 Mr. McNamara has worked on numerous cases involving dangerous pharmaceuticals and medical devices, light cigarettes, defective consumer products, and environmental torts.
 Mr. McNamara is currently litigating the following notable matters:

 - Johnannessohn, et al. v.
-Polaris: In October 2016, Cohen Milstein filed a class action on behalf of purchasers of Polaris Sportsman four-wheel all-terrain vehicles (ATVs) for violating state consumer protection and warranty laws related to a design defect of its exhaust system.
+Polaris (D. Minn.): In October 2016, Cohen Milstein filed a class action on behalf of purchasers of Polaris Sportsman four-wheel all-terrain vehicles (ATVs) for violating state consumer protection and warranty laws related to a design defect of its exhaust system.
 The exhaust system gets so hot that it can burn riders and melt the ATV’s components.

 Some of Mr. McNamara’s recent successes include: